ailymova/nextjs-woocommerce-rest-api/__next_steps.md

 4. ✅ Add query parameters option to request products per page

 ## Video - Part 11
-1. Fix the getStaticProps to also fetch products after Header & Footer
+1. ✅ Fix the getStaticProps to also  fetch products after Header & Footer
-2. Pass product prop to Products component
+2. ✅ Pass product prop to Products  component
-3. Loop porducts to create grid
+3. ✅ Loop porducts to create grid

 ## Video - Part 12
-1. Create the image component inside the components folder
+1. ✅ Create the image component inside the components folder
-2. Review image component implementations
+2. ✅ Review image component implementations

 ## Video - Part 13
-1. Add the image to the product component
+1. ✅ Add the image to the product component
-2. Fix 'Invalid src prop' error by:
+2. ✅ Fix 'Invalid src prop' error by:
     - Adding the hostname of the images src to next.config.js

 ## Video - Part 14
-1. Added price from price_html product data to product component
+1. ✅ Added price from price_html product data to product component

 ## Video - Part 15
-1. Fix dangeroulySetHTML Error in the footer
+1. ✅ Fix dangeroulySetHTML Error in the footer
     - Set state of isMounted with initial state to false
     - Set useEffect to change isMounted to true as soon as the component renders
     - Render the 2 widgets causing the error if isMounted is true

 ## Video - Part 16
+1. ✅ Check the endpoints for the cart functionality that the  Headless CMS plugin provides

+## Video - Part 17
+1. Move product markup to product component file & replace it on products/index
+2. Create add-to-cart component in component/cart
+3. Add button markup inside add-to-cart component
+4. Create utils/cart folder and add index.js & add the addToCart function...

+## Video - Part 18
+Note: The video is the same as part 17.

+## Video - Part 19
+1. Add functions for set & get localStorage - utils/cart/session.js
+2. Add function to set header for the request - utils/cart/api.js

+## Video - Part 20
-1.
+1. Review code
+Note: Fix mixed content adding an exception on Firefox

+## Video - Part 21